JoelTanSG/GA-DSIF4-Data-Science-Immersive-Projects/Project_2/README.md

 ---

-**__Do note that the presentation deck attached is meant for group class work purposes and the material presented is a joined effort from my classmates: [Jia Sheng](https://github.com/Jiasheng30/General-Assembly-Projects/tree/master/project_2) and [Ivan Cho](https://github.com/1vancwx/Project/tree/main/project_2)__**
+**__Do note that the presentation deck attached is meant for group class work purposes and the materials presented is based on my classmate [Jia Sheng](https://github.com/Jiasheng30/General-Assembly-Projects/tree/master/project_2)'s project and a joined effort from my classmate [Ivan Cho](https://github.com/1vancwx/Project/tree/main/project_2) too.__**